Skip to main content

 Students are assigned a date to move onto campus.
 Information can be found on the Move-In page.

-Students living off-campus (commuter students) are encouraged to review the Commuter Resources pages that include information on lounges, lockers, meals (including meal plans for commuters and Flex Dollars), a renter's guide, transportation, and parking.
-There is also a link to the Student Well-Being and Support pages.
+Students living off-campus (commuter students) are encouraged to review the Commuter Resources pages that include information on lounges, lockers, meals (including meal plans for commuters and Flex Dollars), and a renter's guide.
+Students should also visit the Transportation and Parking page that includes information about U-Pass program.
+Also included is a link to the Student Well-Being and Support pages.

 Complete and submit your health records